faberNovel/git-workshop/README.md

 Beware, a force commit is risky, you can loose code in the process.

 4. Create a pull request from the GitHub interface, and think about the title and the description, which should contains a QA.
+Don’t forget to target your fork and not `zengularity/git-workflow`.

-### Review a pull request
+## Review a pull request

 Review the **refactor** pull request of the person on your right.
 Because you are picky, submit a comment to replace `isDone` by `isFinished` and request changes.

-### Modify your pull request
+## Modify your pull request

 The person on your left requested changes on you pull request.
 Because you agree on his comment: